-New Registered volunteers 2021-2022 19
+New Registered volunteers 2022-2023 19

-In Recruitment March 2022 2
+In Recruitment March 2023 6

-Registered volunteer pool on 31/03/2022 19
+Registered volunteer pool on 31/03/2023 46

-As of the 31st of March, we had 16 active Walsall volunteers supporting children and young people.
+As of the 31st March we had 40 active volunteers supporting children and young people.
 We are routinely advertising for prospective volunteers using a range of recruitment platforms such as on the Change Grow Live web site; Facebook Jobs (paid and free) Do.it.org.uk; Charity Jobs UK, word of mouth, Indeed and on social media.
 We are always looking for opportunity to raise awareness of the volunteer role and more recently, have agreement with a supermarket chain to display our information on their community boards.

 All potential volunteers are required to be over 18 years of age, and all go through the same robust recruitment process.
-This begins with an initial interview which will ascertain the volunteer's skills, knowledge, and motivation for volunteering; this will be followed by 9 hours of virtual training over 4 x2 hour sessions and followed up with a 2nd interview.
+This begins with an initial interview which will ascertain the volunteer's skills, knowledge, and motivation for volunteering; this will be followed by 9 hours of virtual training over 3 x 3 hour sessions and followed up with a 2nd interview, reference checks assessment and some self-directed learning.